HOOTORO/afk.GG/docs/src/md/blog/bnb-en.md

 Even before BNB, it was obvious to me that a good result (1) in the AbEx (_and not only_) is mostly organization / coordination, calculation, strategy (building) (2), and the BR is not even in the top five in importance.
 { .annotate }

 1. Implies around [top 100 : top 10].
 It is important to understand here that above the top 10, this is a completely different league.
 But **even** there the BR difference is still not a prevailing factor, take a look at pic. obviously in any sport/competition, the higher league, the closer general skill of all participants, so smallest difference can become crucial.
 But right now AbEx still far from it.
-As
-![br][bnbr]
+![br][bnbbr]
 1. In that given order.
 S1 - S2, were not even about strategy, who was able to manage at least 30 people, to cooperate, already hit the top 100.

 In BnB, this is especially clear.
 And S10 victory belongs solely to **human skills**.
 Tests, calculation of the minimum required relics, **coordination** of such a large number of motley people.
 These are all merit of human genius.
 The BNB understands this very well and therefore creates all conditions for **for the comfort of people**.

 Of course, BR plays a role, which is important to some extent, but for BNB this question is out of scope.
 A strong community always attracts and gathers around itself the most **motivated** and **goal-oriented people**.
 Which is very _natural_, because only in such conditions people _can_ and **will** show their best qualities.

 [Post about CIS Community can be found here](cis.md)